sarperyn/gsoc-2024/README.md

 # A graphical user interface of ML Toolbox for Medical Images (gsoc2024)

+This github repo has been developed under GSoC 2024

-Contributor: Sarper Yurtseven
+Contributor: Sarper Yurtseven <br>
-Organization: Department of Biomedical Informatics, Emory University
+Organization: Department of Biomedical Informatics, Emory University <br>
-Mentors: Ozgur Kara, Babak Mahmoudi
+Mentors: Ozgur Kara, Babak Mahmoudi <br>

 Accurate and efficient image segmentation is crucial for various medical applications, particularly when real-time processing is required.
 Traditional methods often face challenges in maintaining computational efficiency, leading to delays that are not acceptable in time-sensitive scenarios.
 This project introduces an initial version of a user-friendly Graphical User Interface (GUI) built upon the ML Methods Toolbox, specifically designed to address these challenges in medical image segmentation.